ant-chi/b12_capstone/index.md

 Several issues currently hinder the effectiveness of burn severity maps produced by these groups.
 Due to various agency requirements, lack of resources, and the immense number of wildfires every year, federal agencies are only able to map a fraction of wildfires.
 This leads to lacking fire documentation and coverage, which could limit the work of groups that depend on fire severity maps.
 In addition there is a lack of “completeness” in the data used to produce fire severity maps.
 Only two spectral bands, NIR and SWIR, are used from Landsat to calculate dNBR and contextual data, like land cover or weather aren’t used.
 This additional data could contain relevant information that can be uncovered with machine learning.

 The second issue relates to the consistency of severity maps.
 Maps produced by MTBS rely on analysts to subjectively determine dNBR thresholds to produce severity classifications.
 These thresholds are not validated with field data or ecologically quantified so the consistency of their maps is questionable.
 [7]
 Another source of inconsistency is the use of different pre and post fire images since these agencies operate separately and on different timelines.
 Ideally, the selected pre-post fire images are as close to a fire as possible because using images that are further apart can influence results.
 For example, selecting a post fire image from a later date allows vegetation regrowth from fire or seasonal changes in vegetation to occur.
 Or if a fire occurs in November but a pre-fire image from spring is used, this can increase a fire’s dNBR value since the absolute decrease in vegetation is greater.
 [8] For these reasons, agencies often come up with conflicting results.
-Figures 3a-b demonstrate this issue with the 2013 Rim Fire near Yosemite National Park.
+Figure 5 demonstrates this issue with the 2013 Rim Fire near Yosemite National Park.

 <figure class="image" align="center">
 <div class="row">